ForBioPhylogenomics/tutorials/species_tree_inference_with_snp_data/README.md

 	Note that heterozygous sites have been coded with [IUPAC ambiguity codes](https://en.wikipedia.org/wiki/Nucleic_acid_notation), so that for example a "C/T" allele has been replace with the letter "Y".
 While many phylogenetic algorithms can not deal with this ambiguity information, SVDQuartets will automatically recognize that both alleles are present heterozygously in the individual and will consider both in its calculations of the SVD score.

-* If you have the PAUP\* GUI installed on your local computer, you can use the following steps to run a first SVDQuartets analysis:
+* If you have the PAUP\* GUI installed on your own computer, you can use the following steps to run a first SVDQuartets analysis (if not, scroll down to the next black bullet point):

-	* Download file `NC_031969.f5.sub4.nex` from Saga to your local computer using `scp`.
+	* Download file `NC_031969.f5.sub4.nex` from Saga to your own computer using `scp`.

 	* Open the Nexus file `NC_031969.f5.sub4.nex` in PAUP\*, and make sure that the option "Execute" is set in the opening dialog, as shown in the next screenshot.<p align="center"><img src="img/paup1.png" alt="PAUP\*" width="700"></p>